filethis/developer-docs/docs/ft-connect-minimal-site.md

-## What is this good for?

-Assume you've already used the demo app

-The point of this project is to act as a stepping-stone between running the component hosted on our service to yours.
-When you're done, you'll have all the tooling in place to be able to embed, and you'll have an understanding of what your site needs to inject into the component.

-Say you should start with the demo app.
-In fact, you'll need to use that to obtain a user access token to embed in this minimal app.

-In the end, you will just be adding an element to your HTML page to embed.
-The element needs to import some other elements that it makes use of.
-The setup instructions below explain how to get copies of these supporting files.

-The instructions that follow assume a Linux or OS X shell environment.
+# The FileThis Connect Minimal Site

+FileThis provides a Polymer application named `ft-connect-minimal-site` whose purpose is to serve as a stepping-stone between running a FileThis Connect web component that is hosted by us to embedding the component into your own website and services.
+You can think of this project as a stripped-down version of the `ft-connect-demo` app which you have already played with.
+There is no support in this app for creating a FileThis user account and user access token, as there is in the `ft-connect-demo` app.
+Instead, you'll simply paste pre-created user account id and access token strings into the component attributes in a simple HTML page.
+Later, when you embed the component into your own site, you can likewise hardcode these attributes, at first, and then move on to adding business logic to obtain them using calls to our API.

+Aside from illustrating the simplicity of embeddeding the component element on a page, when you finish the instructions below you will have installed a number of development tools that you will need when you proceed to embedding the component into your own site.

 ## Development Environment Setup

-There are a couple of tools you'll need to use to bootstrap the support for the drop-in.
+There are a number of tools you'll need to install to support bootstrapping the `ft-connect-minimal-site` project and running it on your dev machine.

+The following instructions assume you have a Unix-like shell environment, but should work without too much trouble on a Windows box, as well.
+Feedback about how to improve the instructions for the Windows platform is welcomed.

 ### Install the Node Package Manager